 3 – Gorilla Falls Exploration Trail

 Kilimanjaro Safari exits into Gorilla Falls Exploration Trail where you can explore and interact with many different animals.
 Follow the trail along winding paths where you’ll be treated to exotic animals and birds in their natural habitats.
 The gorilla habitat is my absolute favorite place to visit.
 First, you find the “family” group.
 You’ll be treated to three young gorillas.
-The youngest, a boy, was born on September 3, 2014, to mother Kashata and father Gino (silverback dad).
-Azizi and Gino welcomed a boy just a few weeks earlier on August 7, 2014.
-Lily, a rambunctious girl, was born in 2010 to Kashata as well.
+You’ll be treated to many young gorillas, the youngest having been born on May 1, 2019.
 It’s such a treat to see these young gorillas close up.
 Follow the path over the bridge, and you’ll get to observe the “Bachelor group” of five male gorillas.
 With playful and unique personalities, the gorilla habitat could provide hours of entertainment over and over.